-- 5.1.1 All proposals will undergo an initial screening to ensure that submission requirements were met, and all required sections were included.
-Proposals that do not meet the initial screening requirements will not be read. - 5.1.2 Proposals will be evaluated by a Review Committee established by Labor.
-The Review Committee will be composed of representatives from Labor, other State agencies, Philanthropy organizations, as well as several other organizations. - 5.1.3 If necessary, an oral presentation of the proposal may be required. - 5.1.4 Final approval for awards will be determined by the Secretary of the Maryland Department of Labor, based on the recommendations of the Review Committee and taking into account other factors, such as geographic distribution and industry diversity. - 5.1.5 Labor may require that proposals be combined for the purposes of implementation funding. - 5.1.6 Upon request, Labor will provide feedback on proposals that do not receive funding. - 5.1.7 Preference will be given to plans that demonstrate: - Maximum collaboration through direct financial or in-kind contributions by members of the target industry; - Braiding of other public or philanthropic funding streams or in-kind support; and - Provide clear and direct pathways to good jobs, particularly for Maryland's most hard-to-serve jobseekers.
+- 5.1.1 All proposals will undergo an initial screening to ensure that submission requirements were met and all required sections were included.
+Proposals that do not meet the initial screening requirements will not be read. - 5.1.2 Proposals will be evaluated by a Review Committee established by MD Labor.
+The Review Committee will be composed of representatives from MD Labor, other State agencies, Philanthropy organizations, as well as several other organizations. - 5.1.3 If necessary, oral presentation of the proposal may be required. - 5.1.4 Final approval for awards will be determined by the Secretary of the Maryland Department of Labor, based on the recommendations of the Review Committee and taking into account other factors, such as geographic distribution and industry diversity. - 5.1.5 MD Labor may require that proposals be combined for the purposes of implementation funding. - 5.1.6 Upon request, MD Labor will provide feedback on proposals that do not receive funding.

+- 5.1.7 Preference will be given to plans that demonstrate: - Maximum collaboration through direct financial or in-kind contributions by members of the target industry; - Braiding of other public or philanthropic funding streams or in-kind support; - Provide clear and direct pathways to good jobs, particularly for Maryland's most hard-to-serve jobseekers; - A detailed plan to serve ENOUGH communities; and - Applicants that have applied to become a SNAP E&T vendor.